 In Social Engineering you can’t just thrown money at the problem to make the system more secure though because it’s often a matter of people and education.

 I felt the information on actual software to be too detailed and only took unneeded space.
 The specifics of programs and software will get old in a few years and can be easily retrieved with a Google search.

 Can’t Go Deep

 “Social Engineering: The Art of Human Hacking” mentions so many different things that it’s only naturally impossible it could go deep into most of them.
-So it end up being an overview on many topics, which someone might appreciate, but in the fields I love I prefer the depth of insight to the breadth of overviews.
+So it ends up being an overview of many topics, which someone might appreciate, but in the fields I love I prefer the depth of insight to the breadth of overviews.

 If you want Social Engineering because you’re into social arts, psychology and human relationships the book has some good examples but you can get better (check my book summaries and my social skills guide).

 - Hackers with little people’s skills